Checkmate50/wgpu/README.md

 ## Binding

-todo fix parser, macros
-todo Example based explanation of what this system solves.
-What errors are prevented todo future work section(reevaluate the github issues as well) todo limitations of the work

 ### Introduction

 Binding is the assigning of data to a buffer on the GPU.
 The CPU representations of these buffers(+parameter metadata) are stored as special buffer structs or in bind groups of buffers (see [bind.rs](src/bind.rs)).
 During a given iteration, these can then be set in the context of a pipeline.
 When a program(a pipeline compiled from a compute shader or vertex/fragment shader pair) has a completely bound context, the pipeline is drawn/dispatched.